'Best kiwifruit harvest ever' says pack house boss

 This season would certainly be one of the largest for fruit volume harvested, but we won't know the full outcome until the fruit has been sold in market, she said.

 The season update report from Zespri said 700ha of Gold 3 had been released with a median price of $400,023 this year.
-Figures show there were 544 bidders and 216 were successful and minimum accepted bid was $378,900.
+Figures show there were 544 bidders; 216 were successful and the minimum accepted bid was $378,900.

 However, green kiwifruit grower Rob Thode said in his view the price of gold licences were ludicrous which made it hard for growers to cut over.